hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 Major take-aways:

 - "Weakly informed priors" are popular among scholars practicing Bayesian inferences.
-However, scholars might have differet interpretations of this concept and different strategies to implement it.
+However, scholars might have different interpretations of this concept and different strategies to implement it.

 - Innovative prior elicitation interfaces can assist novice Bayesian practitioners set priors.